 Hitchcock’s Point of View

 Alfred Hitchcock (born Alfred Joseph Hitchcock in 1899) grew up in Leytonstone, England from a strict Catholic background.
 His relationship with his mother and father in the early part of his childhood was strained.
 As he later described, he was often wrongfully blamed and punished by them (with punishments that far outweighed his supposed crimes).
 The themes of punishment and being wrongfully accused, as well as the role of the parent, are frequently discussed in his films.

-His career in film started from the 1920s.
-He also spent an early part of his career writing pieces that followed along the same wave as his films to come.
+His career in film started in the 1920s.
+He also spent an early part of his career writing pieces that followed along with the same wave as his films to come.
 His background writing no doubt helped to cultivate his ability to tell suspense stories masterfully.